AmadeusITGroup/HttpSessionReplacer/README.md

 #### Session id

-A session id is either an UUID generated using type 4 algorithm or a random sequence of bytes encoded in modified base64 algorithm.
+A session id is an UUID generated using type 4 algorithm, a random sequence of bytes encoded in modified base64 algorithm, or a random sequence of bytes encoded in modified base64 algorithm that doesn't allow substrigns that match Luhn checksum.
 If a request is made for a session with an id that is expired, not valid or not present in the repository, the id is invalidated and a new one is generated.
 This prevents [simple session fixation attack scenario](https://en.wikipedia.org/wiki/Session_fixation).